askiiart/k80-linux-cooling/README.md

 This will determine the speed your fan (connected to your Arduino) should run at based on the highest temperature between your GPUs, then will send that speed to your Arduino.

+Make sure to set the port in the .py file you use!

 ---

 ### How to use
 1. Connect the Arduino to the fan according to this diagram:

 ![PWM connected to pin 9, TACH not connected](Images/arduino-fan-diagram.png)
-2. **Connect the Arduino to your PC via USB, then find its port and set the port variable**
+2. Run `tx_speed.py`, and upload `rx_speed.ino` to your Arduino Uno.
+3. **Set the port variable**
    1. Instructions for finding the port are in the Python code.
-3. Revel in your success!
+4Revel in your success!
    1. If you plan to use this constantly, make sure to create a service that starts the Python code on boot.

 ### My setup